article background

 How does the Victorian Default Offer work?

-The VDO acts as a price cap for customers who do not engage in the energy market, but it also serves as a reference price when comparing plans with discounts.
-Energy plans with discounts must have the same base pricing as the VDO and show how the discounted plan compares to the estimated annual cost of the VDO, either in monetary or percentage terms.
-This is why you may see plans marketed at ‘10% less than the VDO’, or ‘5% more than the VDO’, for example.
+Electricity plans with discounts must have the same base pricing as the VDO and show how the discounted plan compares to the estimated annual cost of the VDO, either in monetary or percentage terms.

-Plans cheaper than the Victorian Default Offer
+Electricity plans cheaper than the Victorian Default Offer

-Cheap Deals in Victoria
+Cheap electricity deals in Victoria

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Citipower network in Melbourne but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.